How to get from Manila to Siargao

 Going to...

-2 ways to get from Manila to Siargao
+What are the 5 ways to travel from Manila to Siargao?

 Manila to Siargao by Direct Flight

-TIP: Make sure to book a window seat as the view from above with these small propeller airplanes is just magnificent!
+PRO TIP: Make sure to book a window seat as the view from above with these small propeller planes is just magnificent!

 Flights arrive at Siargao Airport, also known as Sayak Airport.
 This small airport is on the west side of the island.